gormanlearncode/learncode/tutorial6/README.md

  - link manifest: the manifest file contains al sorts of info, for the app stores and for the device the app will run on.
  - register service worker: a service worker is come code that will run in the background, this example chches files, so the app will work offline.

 That the main requirements pf a PWA APP.
 I would suggest that you will want to lock down your page size so it does not scroll.
 This will give an experiance more like an App than a webpage.
-You can do this by setting your root div, or Backdrop css style, to be style="position:absolute;top:0px;bottom:0px;left:0px;right:0px;overflow:hidden;".
+You can do this by setting your root div, or Backdrop css style, to take up all the page with, style="position:absolute;top:0px;bottom:0px;left:0px;right:0px;overflow:hidden;".

 Note: That here I have cheated a little, including the css directly in the html file.
 I could have also put it in its own style.css file.